-Minimum Bill: The minimum monthly bill shall be sum of the Customer Charge plus Demand Charge multiplied by Contract Demand plus Facility Charge.
+Minimum Bill: The minimum monthly bill shall be sum of the Customer Charge, plus Demand Charge multiplied by Contract Demand, plus Electric City Dividend Rate, plus Facility Charge.

 Term: Service under this rate schedule is available for a period of up to 60 months, commencing when the customer first meets the minimum 1,000 kW size and monthly load factor requirements.
 Any service prior to this period is under the applicable commercial rate class.